Is there actually a rattan tree or plant?

 Yes, but it's not likely you'd find one at your local nursery or grow it in your yard.
-Rattan is a type of climbing or trailing vinelike palm that is native to the tropical jungles of Asia, Malaysia and China.
+Rattan is a type of climbing or trailing vine-like palm native to the tropical jungles of Asia, Malaysia, and China.
 One of the largest sources has been the Philippines.
 Palasan rattan can be identified by its tough, solid stems that vary from 1 to 2 inches in diameter and its vines, which grow as long as 200 to 500 feet.

 When rattan is harvested, it is cut into 13-foot lengths and the dry sheathing is removed.
 Its stems are dried in the sun and then stored for seasoning.
 Then, these long rattan poles are straightened, graded by diameter and quality (judged by its nodes; the fewer inter-nodes, the better), and shipped to furniture manufacturers.
 Rattan's outer bark is used for caning, while its inner reedlike section is used to weave wicker furniture.
+Wicker is the weaving process, not an actual plant or material.
 Introduced to the West during the early 19th century, rattan has become the standard material for caning.
-Its strength and ease in manipulation (manipulability), have made it one of the most popular of the many natural materials used in wicker work.
+Its strength and ease of manipulation (manipulability), have made it one of the most popular of the many natural materials used in wickerwork.

 As a material, rattan is lightweight and almost impervious and is easy to move and handle.
 It can withstand extreme conditions of humidity and temperature and has a natural resistance to insects.